Havasupai Indian Reservation: Economy

 Tourism is a large portion of the economy of the reservation.
 The tribe runs its own tourism office, as well as a café, lodge, and general store.
 Individual members of the tribe also have small businesses, leading tour groups and packing supplies in and out of the canyon.
 In 2008, a dam burst upstream, causing a torrent to sweep through the canyon, resulting in significant damage to the natural resources as well as man-made structures.
 The tourism industry was devastated.
 The tribe received a one million dollar grant from the Yuhaaviatam of San Manuel Nation to assist in the economic recovery of the reservation.

 The tribe also runs a campground in the canyon, as well as the Havasupai Tribal Museum, which displays photography of the reservation, as well as offering tribal crafts for sale.
 On the second weekend in August, the tribe holds an annual Peach Festival.

 Havasu Canyon receives approximately 500 visitors per day during the summer months, and has an annual total of approximately 25,000.

+Language

+Citizens of the tribe speak Havasupai, a Yuman language.
+It is one of about 200 indigenous languages spoken in North America.